m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - For the values, use `Essay number` and summarize by `COUNT`.

 Analyze the Federalist Papers data using
-**only the pivot table that you just created.**
+**only the pivot tables that you have just created.**
  - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
- - How would someone cast doubt upon this suggestion?
-   In particular, what would they complain about with regard to your pivot table?
+ - Does the question seem more subtle than when you were looking at the first pivot table?

 <br>